berylcczhang/TEST/README.md

 * The ability to simulate simple stellar populations with finite masses, as well as full star formation histories
 * More accurate numerical methods for interpolation and integration
 * A cleaner, easier-to-use control file structure
+* Greater flexibility in output and output formatting (ASCII, binary, or FITS)
 * Python helper routines for parsing output (replacing the older IDL routines used by SLUG v1)

 SLUG v1 will no longer be maintained, so all users are encouraged to migrate to SLUG v2 as soon as possible.